koto/xsschef/README.md

                                                                           |            |
                                                                           +------------+

 Chrome addons usually have permissions to access inidividual tabs in the browser.
 They can also inject JS code into those tabs.
 So addons are theoretically cabable of doing a global XSS on any tab.
 When there is a exploitable XSS vulnerability within a Chrome addon, attacker (with ChEF server) can do exactly that.

-Script injected into Chrome extension (ChEF hook served from a ChEF server) installs JS code into every tab it has access to.
+Script injected into Chrome extension (ChEF hook served from a ChEF server) moves to extension background page and installs JS code into every tab it has access to.
 This JS code listens for various commands from the addon and responds to them.
 And ChEF-hooked addon receives commands and responds to them by connecting to CHeF server on attackers machine (using XMLHttpRequest or WebSockets connection).
 Attacker has also a nice web-based UI console to control this whole XSS-based botnet.